-Trifling: Tommie Lee Alleges “Love & Hip Hop” Never Sent Condolences When Her Lover Passed Away & More Cruel Things They Did
+Trifling: Tommie Lee Alleges “Love & Hip Hop” Never Sent Condolences When Her Lover Passed Away, Cruelly Did THIS

 Tommie Tells Her Side Of Leaving “Love & Hip Hop”